singhj/locality-sensitive-hashing/README.md

 To try it, you will need a Gmail-based account and a Twitter account.
  1. Log in using your Google credentials.
  2. Log in using your Twitter credentials.
  3. Start by pressing the _Get Tweets_ button.
-It gets the most recent 200 tweets from the Twitter public stream and displaying them.
+It gets the most recent 200 tweets from the Twitter public stream and displays them.
  4. Press the _Run LSH_ button.
 It takes about a minute.
 When the analysis is complete, a _Show duplicate or near-duplicate tweets_ button appears.
  5. Press the _Show duplicate or near-duplicate tweets_ and it shows the tweets that were duplicates or near-duplicates.